 Because outside of Hungary, túró doesn’t enjoy the attention lavished on Hungary’s paprika-spiked favorites like the goulash and the chicken paprikash.
 This is despite the fact that túró is the backbone of countless Hungarian foods, both sweet and savory.
 Mirroring my experience, in a recent survey of Hungarian expats in the United States, respondents lamented the absence of túró-based dishes in America.

-Túró stirred with vanilla sugar and often also spiked with raisins is a mixture that forms the basis of many pastries and desserts in Hungary.
+Túró mixed with sugar and often also spiked with raisins forms the basis of many pastries and desserts in Hungary.
 Apart from my favorite, the túrós batyu, there’s túrós palacsinta — a crepe rolled with túró — and even the strudels come with the stuff (as does the vargabéles, a similar pastry).
 Also popular is túrógombóc: boiled túró-dumplings rolled in breadcrumbs and smothered in sour cream and powdered sugar.
-And let’s not forget about the Túró Rudi, Hungary’s national candy bar covered in a brittle chocolate.
+And let’s not forget about the Túró Rudi, Hungary’s beloved Communist-era candy bar covered in a brittle chocolate.

 Hungary’s love of túró may seem surprising if you consider how little cheese people eat: while the average French person polished off more than 27 kilos (60 pounds) in 2016, Hungarians managed a paltry 13 kilos.
 This makes Hungary’s cheese consumption one of the lowest in the EU (the country's milk production is also below the EU average).
 This is nothing new: documents from the 17th century already show a major gap in Hungary’s dairy consumption compared to most of Europe.

 The traditional túró-making process is straightforward.
 First, people would separate the cream from the milk — to make sour cream or butter — and let the naturally occurring lactic acid bacteria curdle the skimmed milk into a solid mass.
 (Unlike rennet-induced curdling, as with most cheeses, coagulation through lactic acid takes longer, about a day, and yields higher acidity.)
 Then the curdled lump was tied in a cheesecloth bag and drained of its watery whey.
 Túró was the fresh, crumbly mass that remained (some places made a ricotta-like cheese called orda from the whey).
-People would usually eat the túró fresh — by itself or mixed with sour cream into noodles and porridges.
+The túró was usually eaten fresh — by itself or mixed with sour cream into noodles and porridges.
 High in protein and low in fat, it was, and is, a very healthy product.

 While túró generally refers to fresh cheese made from cow’s milk, historically people also made túró from sheep’s milk in the northern and eastern parts of Hungary thanks to Slavic and Romanian influences, respectively (there, they used rennet to solidify the milk).
-Körözött, also known as Liptauer, is a beloved paprika-layered spread across Central Europe and made from sheep’s milk túró (juhtúró).
-In line with global taste preferences, it also contains cow’s túró these days.
+Körözött, also known as Liptauer, is a beloved paprika-layered spread across Central Europe and made from a mixture of cow's and sheep’s milk túró (juhtúró).

 “There are fresh curd cheeses similar to the túró elsewhere in Central Europe, especially in the northern Slavic countries,” said Gergely Ofella, the manager of Sajtangyal, a specialty cheese store chain with three locations in Budapest.
-Poland’s twaróg comes closest to the túró, also being highly versatile (a twaróg-like fresh cheese is popular across the Ashkenazi Jewish diaspora, much of which originated from Poland).
+Poland’s twaróg comes closest to the túró, also being highly versatile.
 Germany’s quark is also similar, though a bit thicker than túró, containing more liquid whey.
-“But neither are the same; túró has a distinct flavor,” said Ofella.
+In neighboring Austria, Bauertopfen is comparable.
+“But none are the same; túró has a distinct flavor,” said Ofella.

 Foreigners new to túró seem open to it.
 “Sometimes a customer who sees a túrós csusza being delivered to another table would point to it and ask for the same thing,” said Balázs Török, manager of Gettó Gulyás, a traditional Hungarian restaurant in Budapest.
 “Our Italian patrons can get a little confused by túró because they’re expecting a ricotta-like flavor,” he added.

 Even if you don’t have access to a Hungarian restaurant where you live, you can approximate a túró dish at home using supermarket-sold cottage cheese (though unlike túró, cottage cheese usually contains some added cream to boost its richness).
-Easiest of all to prepare is the Liptauer spread, layered with paprika, butter, onion, and caraway seeds.
-All you need for this satisfying snack is a thick slice of bread to slather it on, and perhaps a glass of beer.
+Easiest of all to prepare is the Liptauer, mentioned above, layered with paprika, sour crem, onion, and caraway seeds.
+All you need for this satisfying snack are a few thick slices of bread to slather on, and perhaps a glass of beer.